yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/advanced-features/partitions.md

 Note the following:

 - The primary key for a partitioned table should always contain the partition key.
-In the current release of YugabyteDB, it is recommended to set the primary key directly on partitions.
 - If you choose to define row triggers, you do so on individual partitions instead of the partitioned table.
+- Creating a foreign key reference on a partitioned table is not supported.
-- A partition table does not inherit tablespaces from its parent.
-A partition table by default is placed according to cluster configuration.
+- A partition table inherits tablespaces from its parent.
 - You cannot mix temporary and permanent relations in the same partition hierarchy.
 - If you have a default partition in the partitioning hierarchy, you can add new partitions only if there is no data in the default partition that matches the partition constraint of the new partition.

-## Partition Pruning and Constraint Exclusion
+## Partition pruning and constraint exclusion

 Partition pruning and constraint exclusion are optimization techniques that allow the query planner to exclude unnecessary partitions from the execution.
 For example, consider the following query: